ZenasZephaniah/zentrack/README.md

 # ZenTrack - Open Source Email Tracker for Firefox

-ZenTrack is a lightweight, privacy-focused Firefox extension that seamlessly integrates into Gmail to provide real-time read receipts.

 ## Features
 - **Real-Time Tracking:** Injects a 1x1 transparent tracking pixel to detect when an email is opened.
 - **Gmail DOM Integration:** Uses `MutationObserver` to natively blend into the Gmail Compose window.